-In the heart of the Périgord Noir region, the medieval bastide town of Domme is built on a rocky spur above the Dordogne River.
-Less than 15 minutes' drive from our 3-star campsite in the Périgord at Slow Village, don't miss a visit to this village, listed as one of France's most beautiful villages.
+In the heart of the Périgord Noir, the bastide town of Domme is a medieval city built on a rocky spur above the Dordogne River.
+Less than 15 minutes' drive from our open-air hotel in Saint Cybranet at Slow Village, don't miss a visit to this village, listed as one of France's most beautiful villages.

 Thehistory of the bastide town of Domme

 Domme is remarkably well-preserved, with the ramparts and large gates that once encircled the town still largely intact.
 The blond stone houses bear witness to masterful architecture and have a cachet like nowhere else.
-Today, the medieval town of 1000 inhabitants recalls an eventful past.
+Today, the medieval city of 1,000 inhabitants recalls an eventful past.

 Discover the bastide town of Domme